When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

-Also make sure your furnace has a filter system with UV lights.
+Also, make sure your furnace has a filter system with UV lights.
 UV lights kill microbial bacterial and mold spores.
 A furnace equipped with a UV light filtration system cleans your air as much as 90% better, which dramatically increases your indoor air quality.

 Make certain your furnace has been serviced.
 If your furnace isn't working up to par, it will not clean your air as well.
 It can also cause more maintenance problems or even stop working altogether.
-It is important to keep your furnace serviced regularly.
+It is essential to keep your furnace serviced regularly.
 Contact your furnace service provider for the best maintenance program for your unit.

 Change Your Air Filters According to Your Manufacturer's Recommendations

 The air filter in your HVAC system is the front line of defense against poor indoor air quality.
-A typical central heating and cooling system circulates over 1,000 cubic feet per minute of air through the filter.
+A typical central heating and cooling system circulate over 1,000 cubic feet per minute of air through the filter.
 This means the entire air volume in your house passes through the filter multiple times every day.